On the cop number and the weak Meyniel conjecture for algebraic graphs: Cop numbers of twisted Cayley graphs

+We prove \cref{Lemma:ReductionGen} for $\Gamma = C(G, S)^\sigma$, showing that under the above strategy, the tail and the power of the cops do not increase, and in certain situations, they strictly decrease.

-\begin{proof} We show that the tail of a cop decreases.
-The remaining statements follows from the argument below.
-Suppose at the beginning of the $n$-th round, the robber is at $y$, and a cop $C$ is at the vertex $z$ with label $c(s)$, and the robber moves to $\sigma(y t)$.
+\begin{proof} [Proof of \cref{Lemma:ReductionGen} for $\Gamma = C(G, S)^\sigma$] Assume that at the beginning of the $n$-th round, the robber is at the vertex $y$, and a cop $C$ is at the vertex $z$ with label $c(s)$, and the robber moves to $\sigma(yt)$.
+Suppose the cop $C$ moves to $\tilde z$, and its label changes to $c(\tilde s)$.